 This question from the “Anti-Bribery and Anti-Corruption” course available at Edapp’s editable course library.
 It is using the Free Text Survey Template.
 Free text template is perfect for collecting individual unprompted responses from the course takers.
 It allows you to reevaluate the contents of the course and perhaps, expand its coverage to aspects indicated as most useful for the users.
 Free text template collects comparative qualitative information, which could later be extracted and analyzed through EdApp’s user-friendly analytics suite.

-Training survey question #4 – What is your favourite drink to prepare?
+Training survey question #4 – What is your favorite drink to prepare?

-This survey question has been taken from the course “Spirits, Beer, and Wine” available through EdApp editable course library.
+This training survey example has been taken from the course “Spirits, Beer, and Wine” available through EdApp editable course library.
 It’s a Free Text Survey Template which allows your course members to express their thought, share opinions and give feedback.
-In this case, the creator of the course decided to introduce a personal touch to the course and inquired for the learner’s favourite drink.
+In this case, the creator of the course decided to introduce a personal touch to the course and inquired about the learner’s favorite drink.
 With this method, the new knowledge assimilated during the lesson is being attached back to the existing competence of the learner.
-Such questions provides also feelings of validity, exchange and acknowledgement of the learner’s passion, skill and professionalism.
+Such questions provides also feelings of validity, exchange and acknowledgment of the learner’s passion, skill, and professionalism.

 Training survey question #5 – I feel more confident in my understanding of clearing table etiquette after completing this lesson.